iai-callgrind/iai-callgrind/README.md

 It's also possible to run functions of the benchmark file before and after all benchmarks or to setup and teardown any benchmarked binary.

-#### Temporary Workspace
+#### Temporary Workspace and other important default behavior

-For security purposes, all binary benchmarks and the `before`, `after`, `setup` and `teardown` functions are executed in a temporary directory.
-This directory will be created before the [`before`](#before-after-setup-teardown-optional) function is run and removed after the `after` function has finished.
-The [`fixtures`](#fixtures-optional) argument let's you copy your fixtures into that directory, so you have access to all fixtures.
-However, if you want to access other directories within the benchmarked package's directory, you need to specify absolute paths.
+Per default, all binary benchmarks and the `before`, `after`, `setup` and `teardown` functions are executed in a temporary directory.
+See the [`sandbox`](#sandbox-optional) for a deeper explanation and how to control and change this behavior.

-Another reason for using a temporary directory as workspace is, that the length of the path where a benchmark is executed may have an influence on the benchmark results.
-For example, running the benchmark in your repository `/home/me/my/repository` and someone else's repository located under `/home/someone/else/repository` may produce different results only because the length of the first path is shorter.
-To run benchmarks as deterministic as possible across different systems, the length of the path should be the same wherever the benchmark is executed.
-This crate ensures this property by using the `tempfile` crate which creates the temporary directory in `/tmp` with a random name like `/tmp/.tmp12345678`.
-This ensures that the length of the directory will be the same on all unix hosts where the benchmarks are run.

-For the very same reasons, the environment variables of benchmarked binaries are cleared before the benchmark is run.
-See also [`opts`](#options-optional).
+Also, the environment variables of benchmarked binaries are cleared before the benchmark is run.
+See also [`opts`](#options-optional) how to change this behavior.

 #### Quickstart